DETAILED ACTION

 Therefore, it would have been obvious to one of ordinary skill in the art as of the effective filing date of the claimed invention to modify the methods of Zilberstien as taught by Kato in order to determine a blood circulation state in a blood vessel or vessels (abstract "The processing circuitry performs fluid analysis based on the vascular shape data and the blood flow rate and the pressure loss that correspond to the vascular shape data and that are correlated by the fluid resistance data to derive a functional index related to a blood circulation state in the blood vessel of the subject").
 One skilled in the art would have a reasonable expectation of success because both methods utilize image data to model blood vessels.

-Regarding claims 3 and 5, Zilberstien in view of Kato teach the methods of Claim 1 on which this claim depends/these claims depend, respectively.
-Zilberstien also teaches determining a relative fractional flow reserve index (FFRvcast), from curve slope of function of average pressure of personalized model and average pressure of reconstructed model Psten(Prec), for a linearly increased flow rate, in each time step of transient flow simulation; and determining a relative fractional flow reserve index (FFRvcast), as a ratio of an average pressure (P)sten measured in the personalized model to the average pressure (P)rec in the reconstructed model, for the steady flow, under fixed value of the inlet pressure and the outlet flow rate conditions (Para.0055 "scores representing the association between functional index parameters before and after the stenotic lesion may be computed, for example, FFR", and for claim 5, applying simple mathematical manipulations for calculating a ratio of variables previously determined).
+Regarding claim 5, Zilberstien in view of Kato teach the methods of Claim 1 on which this claim depends/these claims depend, respectively.
+Zilberstien also teaches the relative fractional flow reserve index (FFRVCAST) is determined as a ratio of an average pressure measured in the personalized model to the average pressure measured in the reconstructed model, for the steady flow under fixed inlet pressure and outlet flow rate conditions (Para.0055 "scores representing the association between functional index parameters before and after the stenotic lesion may be computed, for example, FFR", and for claim 5, applying simple mathematical manipulations for calculating a ratio of variables previously determined).

-Regarding claims 4 and 6, Zilberstien in view of Kato teach the methods of Claim 1 on which this claim depends/these claims depend, respectively.
-Zilberstien combined with Kato also teaches determining a flow energy reference index (EFR), from a curve slope of function of an average total pressure of the personalized model and an average total pressure of the reconstructed model Ptotal sten(Ptotal rec), for a linearly increased flow rate, in each time step of the transient flow simulation; and determining a reference flow energy reference index (EFR) as a ratio of an average total pressure (Ptotal)sten Measured in the personalized model to the average pressure (Ptotal)rec in the reconstructed model, for a steady flow, under a fixed value of the inlet pressure and the outlet flow rate conditions (combining Zilberstien's para.0055 "scores representing the association between functional index parameters before and after the stenotic lesion may be computed, for example, FFR" and Kato's para.0103 "K is kinetic energy and [expression 11] represents the source term of momentum acting in response to vascular deformation" suggests an "energy flow reference" index would be an obvious index to calculate and would require a minimum of mathematical manipulations of previously available data, and for claim 6, applying simple mathematical manipulations for calculating a ratio of variables previously determined).
+Regarding claim 6, Zilberstien in view of Kato teach the methods of Claim 1 on which this claim depends/these claims depend, respectively.
+Zilberstien combined with Kato also teaches the energy flow reference index (EFR) is determined as a ratio of an average total pressure measured in the personalized model to an average pressure measured in the reconstructed model, for the steady flow under fixed inlet pressure and outlet flow rate conditions (combining Zilberstien's para.0055 "scores representing the association between functional index parameters before and after the stenotic lesion may be computed, for example, FFR" and Kato's para.0103 "K is kinetic energy and [expression 11] represents the source term of momentum acting in response to vascular deformation" suggests an "energy flow reference" index would be an obvious index to calculate and would require a minimum of mathematical manipulations of previously available data, and for claim 6, applying simple mathematical manipulations for calculating a ratio of variables previously determined).

 Regarding claim 8, Zilberstien in view of Kato teach the methods of Claim 1 on which this claim depends/these claims depend, respectively.
-Kato also teaches determining a coronary inlet flow rate for the steady flow test (as interpreted above) (Para.0059 "For another example, as illustrated in FIG. 3, the vascular shape is represented by an element shape of an expanding or constricted vessel.
+Kato also teaches determining a patient-specific coronary inlet flow rate for the steady flow test based on a flow-mass relationship as a function of diameter of an inlet coronary artery (Para.0059 "For another example, as illustrated in FIG. 3, the vascular shape is represented by an element shape of an expanding or constricted vessel.
 In this case, for example, the element shape of the expanding or constricted vessel includes the diameter of the inlet, the diameter of the outlet, the expanding or constricted angle, and the Reynolds number as the fluid resistance parameters" and para.0071 "The use of values at points in the radial direction and the angular direction with each point on the core line in an inlet cross-section and an outlet cross-section of the blood vessel as the origin enables an input and output relation of the distribution of the flow velocity, the pressure, the contrast agent, or the like to be saved").

 Double Patenting